Spixmaster/instagram-private-api/README.md

 * After the login go to [this page](https://www.instagram.com/session/login_activity/) in your browser again and approve your login.
 You will encouter the information that a device logged in.
 Just tell Instagram that that was you by clicking the proper button.
 * Go [here](https://www.instagram.com/session/login_activity/) regularly to check your sessions.
 * You should use an account with a verified mobile number.
 You do not even need a SIM card for this.
 Consider [this service](https://sms-activate.ru/en/).
+* Make the account look trustworthy.
+Set up a profile picture, follow some accounts, like and comment on some posts.

 ## Thanks to
 These repos helped me a lot and I want to thank them.
 Without the help of the existing source code I would not have been able to write my first code for this project.